Jibec/fedora-translation-statistics/README.md

 A script to get Fedora's translation status of RPM available in Fedora.

-You need to download "Fedora-23.xml" from https://alt.fedoraproject.org/pub/alt/screenshots/f23/
+You need to download "Fedora-xx.xml" from https://alt.fedoraproject.org/pub/alt/screenshots/fxx/ (where xx is the Fedora version)

 This source file is produced by Richard Hughes with : https://github.com/hughsie/appstream-glib